 4. The warranty will lapse if a defect in the product is the result of an external cause and/or cannot be attributed to ECC.
 This includes, but is not limited to, defects resulting from rusting, damage, improper or injudicious use, failure to maintain or have maintained in a professional and regular manner, making changes to the products, including repairs not carried out with ECC's consent.

 5. The warranty also lapses if the damage was caused by negligence on the part of the purchaser, for example because the purchaser has acted contrary to instructions, directions or advice from ECC.

 6. Furthermore, there is no claim to warranty if the purchaser has not fulfilled his (payment) obligations towards ECC.

 7. If ECC incurs investigation costs in order to establish a defect on the basis of which warranty is excluded, these costs shall be borne by the purchaser.
 ECC shall endeavor to give advance notice of these costs.
 The absence of such notification shall not affect the Purchaser's obligation to pay these costs.

 8. In order to validate his warranty claim, the purchaser must complain to ECC within 2 days after his discovery of the defect.
 If ECC finds its complaint well-founded, ECC will, at its discretion, replace or repair the defective products, or parts thereof, free of charge.

 ARTICLE 13. | PRICES AND PAYMENTS

-2. If, after an offer has been made or after the agreement has been concluded, a change occurs in VAT rates or other government levies, ECC is entitled to change the prices accordingly.
+2. If a change occurs in VAT rates or other government levies after an offer is made or after the contract is concluded, ECC shall be entitled to change the prices accordingly.

-3. Furthermore, ECC is entitled to pass on price increases of cost-determining factors that become apparent to the buyer after the conclusion of the agreement.
+3. Furthermore, ECC shall be entitled to pass on to the Purchaser any price increases of cost-determining factors that manifest themselves after the conclusion of the contract.

 4. ECC is always entitled to demand partial or full advance payment of the agreed price.